How to Develop Boundaries in your Homeschool Life

 Perhaps you might recognize a few boundary challenges in your own homeschool life here:

-Then you can unplug your landline and remove the notifications from your phone.
+If you do not want to be interrupted during your regular homeschool hours?
+Then unplug your landline and remove the notifications from your phone.
 And you don’t have to answer the front door.
-And you can let your family and friends know that you have a job, it’s called homeschooling.
+Then let your family and friends know that you have a job, it’s called homeschooling.

 Do you want to have time just for yourself once a week that isn’t interrupted by kids, partners, or family members?